arnoo/angelspie/README.md

-This is a tool to apply rules to windows on Linux: placement, workspace, tiling, decorations… based on window name, class, role…
+Angelspie is a tool to apply rules to windows on Linux: placement, workspace, tiling, decorations… based on window name, class, role…

-This is intended as a drop-in replacement for devilspie which is unmaintained and now segfaults way too often.
+Angelspie is intended as a drop-in replacement for Devilspie which is unmaintained and now segfaults way too often.

-Compared to devilspie, Angelspie has some added functionality for tiling.
+Compared to Devilspie, Angelspie has some added functionality for tiling.
 It also repositions windows when display configuration changes (screen added or removed for instance).

-If you start angelspie and no configuration files exist, it will build configuration files based on your devilspie config if you have one.
+If you start Angelspie and no configuration files exist, it will build configuration files based on your Devilspie config if you have one.

 ## Configuration